Efficient time-series prediction on NISQ devices via time-delayed quantum extreme learning machine

 \textit{Results.} \Cref{tab:1} summarizes the NMSE for TD-QELM, QRC, and a linear model (LR).
 For TD-QELM and QRC, the NMSE values are averaged over 10 quantum systems.
 We use a 1-step Trotter circuit and measure the six sites in the Pauli-\(z\) direction, given by $\sigma_z^{(i)}$, a total of $N_V \in \{5, 10, 20, 50, 100\}$ times.
 For comparison, we consider the last $N_R$ inputs, $\mathbf{x}_t = (s_t, s_{t-1}, \ldots, s_{t-N_R+1})$, as the system state and construct a linear regression (LR) model.
 Training is performed in the same manner.
 We use $M = 5000$ data points in total, allocating 10\% for washout, 70\% for training, and 20\% for testing.

 With a small readout dimension ($N_R = 30$), the best-performing model is the linear model (LR), which successfully captures the required memory aspects of the NARMA10 task.
-However, increasing the readout dimension allows the TD-QELM to sample more effectively from the large Hilbert space, thereby improving task performance and achieving an error of $\mathrm{NMSE}(\mathrm{TD-QELM}) = 2.73 \cdot 10^{-4}$, while the LR model stagnates due to the lack of nonlinearity in the input data, reaching only $\mathrm{NMSE}(\mathrm{LR}) = 7.38 \cdot 10^{-4}$.
+However, increasing the readout dimension allows the TD-QELM to sample more effectively from the large Hilbert space, thereby improving task performance and achieving an error of $\mathrm{NMSE}(\mathrm{TD\text{-}QELM}) = 2.73 \cdot 10^{-4}$, while the LR model stagnates due to the lack of nonlinearity in the input data, reaching only $\mathrm{NMSE}(\mathrm{LR}) = 7.38 \cdot 10^{-4}$.
 QRC, on the other hand, exhibits errors roughly one order of magnitude larger than TD-QELM, with $\mathrm{NMSE}(\mathrm{QRC}) = 1.59 \cdot 10^{-3}$.
 This limitation arises from constant input overwriting, which prevents the system from accessing distant past inputs and performing the nonlinear operations required for the NARMA10 task.

 Overall, these results suggest that, although TD-QELM has a restricted memory due to the encoding window, this limitation actually induces rich nonlinear features in the readout, thereby enhancing overall task performance, consistent with the findings reported in \cite{CIN24}.
+In Appendix~\ref{app:lorenz}, we show that TD-QELM significantly improves performance on chaotic time-series prediction tasks, using the Lorenz63 system as an example.

 Next, we investigate both the QRC and TD-QELM protocols on actual quantum hardware, with a particular focus on noise accumulation.
 To this end, we examine how the input length affects the prediction performance of TD-QELM and QRC under three different conditions: (i) ideal noise-free simulation ($\gamma = 0$), (ii) simulation using the hardware-noise model \texttt{FakeKawasaki} from the Qiskit package, and (iii) execution on the NISQ device \textit{ibm\_kawasaki}, based on IBM's 127-qubit Eagle superconducting processor.
 The input length was varied from $M = 100$ to $M = 1000$ timesteps in increments of 100.
 In QRC, repeated re-initialization of the time series results in a computational cost that scales quadratically with the input length $M$ (see \cref{eq:T_QRC}).
 This quadratic overhead results in increased circuit depth on quantum hardware, making the system more susceptible to decoherence and gate errors \cite{CHE20b}.
 To test the influence of noise accumulation due to decoherence and gate errors, we adopt a simple QRC architecture without time multiplexing ($N_V = 1$).